 Business owners need you to pitch them

 Negative reviews create pain.
-Positive reviews, when they’re not managed well creates pain.
-The non-existent reviews indicates pain.
-That pain is your opening, it’s a clear indicator that something is wrong.
+Positive reviews, when they’re not managed well, create pain.
+The non-existent reviews indicate pain.
+That pain is your opening; it’s a clear indicator that something is wrong.

 That’s a very good thing.